connexcs/docs/docs/apps/components/data-grid.md

 <img src= "/apps/components/img/datagrid_valueformat.png" width="400">

 4.**Display format**

    * **Format Type**: You can select the format options for a column from Date, Currency, Duration, Percent from Decimal, Percent from Number, Decimal, Second, Bytes.

-   * **Link**: which is used to link from one page to another.
+   * **Link**:This property is used to turn the values in the column into links that emit the onLinkClicked event.

 <img src= "/apps/components/img/datagrid_displayformat.png" width="400">

 5.**Header**

-   * **Header Checkbox Selection**: a single checkbox, typically placed in the header row, allows you to select all rows (or filtered/current page rows) in the grid with a single click.
+   * **Header Checkbox Selection**: Refers to a feature in data tables or grids that allows you to select all or multiple rows by clicking a checkbox in the header row.

    * **Wrap Header Text**:Allows the text in header cells to automatically wrap onto multiple lines if it exceeds the available space.